lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 once a link in the chain becomes partial, the rest of the information can't be assumed to exist for certain.

+(Point to develop further: types of "chain of information")

 Seeing the more accurate chain of implications, you can picture the possible data flows, assuming a UUID: